A Weekend in Punta Gorda – a Taste of Old Florida

 Punta Gorda Attractions – Things to Do in Punta Gorda

-Fisherman’s Village – The Mall
+Fishermen’s Village – The Mall

 The front entrance of Fisherman's Village, with a bold sign, one of the top Punta Gorda attractions.

-Fisherman’s Village is on what was once Maude Street City Docks, built in 1928 and 29 to replace an older bit of Charlotte County’s history, the King Street Pier.
+Fishermen’s Village is on what was once Maude Street City Docks, built in 1928 and 29 to replace an older bit of Charlotte County’s history, the King Street Pier.
 Back in the 1920s there were as many as seven plants running here and deep-sea fishing industry was booming.
 These old companies had small “run boats” that went out to the stilt houses once functioning as fishing camps around the harbor and into what is today the intracoastal waterway.
 By 1930, there were just two fish processing companies left.
 Then, in 1939, a fire destroyed both of them.
 In 1980, Fishermen’s Village was born.

 I certainly never thought that a mall would be among the top Punta Gorda attractions, but this mall has lots going on, so you may never want to leave.
 There are no chains; all the shops are individually owned.
 Merchandise ranges from top-of-the-line specialties to souvenirs.
 You can find both men’s and women’s clothing shops, sea wear, beach wear, hand made soaps, sea inspired home decor, and handmade jewelry.
 There is even a pet store with treats for your furry friends.